rleir/virt-shoe/README.md

 **Be ready** for the ILOM options.
 After the PXE boot is set up, you will see a prompt for ILOM::boom: **You now have a second** to press F8.

-In the Network Configuration tab: Disable DHCP because we don't want to be depending on a DHCP server when things are going wrong.
+In the Network Configuration tab: Disable DHCP.
 Other settings:
 ```
 Network Interface Adapter to 'Shared Network Port'
 Virtual LAN to Enabled